-The MLA Handbook, 8th edition (2016) is the recommended style manual for French Studies.
-Check the print version in Stauffer Library - Reference Collection (Ref LB2369.G53 2016), or see style guides examples under Citing sources
+The MLA Handbook, 9th edition (2021) is the recommended style manual for French Studies.
+Check the print version in Stauffer Library - Reference Collection (Ref LB2369 .M52 2021) or MLA Handbook Plus online.
+Additional style guide examples are listed under Citing sources.

 Check out these Queen's Library sites and libguides for other information on citing sources: